JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Data and analysis

 After Ly$\alpha$, the next strongest emission lines in the rest-frame UV are fainter collisionally-excited features from highly-ionized metal species (i.e., C~{ III}], C~{ IV}, O~{ III}]).
 These rest-frame UV metal lines are high energy transitions, requiring hard ionizing flux and large electron temperature (and hence metal poor gas) for significant excitation.
 They appear most prominently in UV spectra powered by very young stellar populations (under CSFH) that have yet to build up significant far-UV continuum luminosities from B stars \citep[e.g.,][]{Erb2010,Stark2014,Rigby2015,Senchyna2017,Berg2018,Mainali2020,Tang2021a}.
 Previous work has revealed a handful of intense C~{ III}] and O~{ III}] emitters in $z\gtrsim6$ galaxies \citep[e.g.,][]{Stark2015,Stark2017,Laporte2017,Mainali2017,Hutchison2019,Jiang2021,Topping2021}, with rest-frame EWs ($\simeq10-20$~\AA) that are more than an order of magnitude larger than what is common at $z\simeq1-3$ \citep[e.g.,][]{Shapley2003,Steidel2016,Du2017,Maseda2017}.

 One of the most intense C~{ III}] emitters at $z\gtrsim7$ is EGS-zs8-1 (EW $=22$~\AA; \citealt{Stark2017}), the brightest galaxy in the $z=7.7$ Ly$\alpha$ association in the EGS field.
 While this galaxy was not targeted with CEERS spectroscopy, the dataset includes observations of many similarly intense optical line emitters, allowing us to determine if such strong C~{ III}] is common at $z\gtrsim7$.
-We detect C~{ III}] emission (S/N $=2-4$) in 3 galaxies in the NIRSpec observations (CEERS-1019, CEERS-1149, CEERS-1027).
+We detect C~{ III}] emission (S/N $=2-4$) in 3 galaxies in the NIRSpec observations (CEERS-1019, CEERS-1149, CEERS-1027; UV line detections are shown in Fig.~\ref{fig:spectra_uv_2d} in Appendix~\ref{sec:appendix}).
 Each of these systems has UV continuum detections in their spectra, allowing us to compute C~{ III}] EWs.
 The values all point to very strong line emission ($10.9-16.0$~\AA; Table~\ref{tab:uv_line}) seen in young metal poor galaxies.
 In sources lacking C~{ III}], we can place $3\sigma$ upper limits on the EW, with typical values of $6$~\AA\ for bright ($H=25$) galaxies and $24$~\AA\ for fainter ($H=26.5$) galaxies in our sample.

 The three galaxies in CEERS with intense C~{ III}] emission also have the largest O32 ratios in the sample (Fig.~\ref{fig:c3ew_o32}), suggesting a connection between the UV line EWs and the ionization conditions of the interstellar medium (ISM).
-The connection between C~{ III}] EW and O32 exists in data from $z\simeq0-3$ (Mainali et al. in prep.).
+The connection between C~{ III}] EW and O32 exists in data from $z\simeq0-3$ \citep{Mainali2023}.
 The same factors which lead to large C~{ III}] EW (young stellar populations, metal poor gas) also lead to large O32.
+The hard ionizing spectra produced by young stars increases the O32 ratio.
+The electron temperature is larger in metal-poor gas, which results in higher O$^{++}$ to O$^{+}$ ratios as O$^{++}$ is the most efficient coolant \citep[e.g.,][]{Kewley2019}.
 Notably, the three LAEs with Ly$\alpha$ EW $>9$~\AA\ are situated in the upper right of the C~{ III}] EW versus O32 diagram, again underlying their extreme nature relative to the galaxy population seen at $z\simeq7-9$.
-We verify that the { BEAGLE} model fits described in Section~\ref{sec:opt_lines} can reproduce the C~{ III}] EWs.
-When we add C~{ III}] to the optical lines in our { BEAGLE} model fits, we find that the inferred metallicities remain similarly low, whereas the ionization parameters increase modestly (median change of $0.3$ dex).
+We verify that the \textsc{beagle} model fits described in Section~\ref{sec:opt_lines} can reproduce the C~{ III}] EWs.
+When we add C~{ III}] to the optical lines in our \textsc{beagle} model fits, we find that the inferred metallicities remain similarly low, whereas the ionization parameters increase modestly (median change of $0.3$ dex).